Food Sensitivity Testing:

 - Cost is relatively low which is a convenience if you are unable to pay out of pocket

 Option 4: This 4th option I just recently tried last week and I am sold.
 I tried a newer company called EverlyWell which ships directly to your home.
 I have seen home testing become more popular in recent years, especially with the difficulty in finding mainstream doctors who are willing to test patients’ requests.
 I did not have any expectations but was indeed curious.
 So I ordered online, the kit showed up.
 I pricked my finger with a lancet they included, sent my sample back and in less than a week had my results.
 If you compare these results to my Genova results, you’ll see that over time, my food sensitivities have improved, indicating that my gut definitely continues to heal since 2013.
 Interestingly, however, dairy remains a major culprit, and almonds always come back at least slightly elevated.
 Regarding the test itself, the instructions were easy to follow and I love that they have other testing opportunities including thyroid, fertility, sleep and stress, and more.
-You can read more and order tests HERE (you can save 12% with code EVERLY! )What you need to know:
+You can read more and order tests HERE (you can save 15% with code paleo15! )What you need to know:

 - You do not need a doctor’s approval or traditional lab order